the4thamigo-uk/ingestor/README.md

 Limitations :

 - The tests are not complete
-- The reader service currently puts the received contact data into an in-memory store.
+- The reader service currently puts the received contact data into an in-memory store or into [Cassandra](http://cassandra.apache.org/).
 However, the store is de-coupled with an appropriate interface, so other implementations can be used.
 The interface can support batched operations.
 - The ingestor service currently creates a new UUID identifier for each new file added.
 The identifiers are not persisted so that a restart will create a new UUID and hence trigger a polling reader to re-download the data.